St Barnabas Churchyard

 We are especially grateful to Specsavers on Erdington High Street for their generous donation and support, allowing us to provide hi-visibility jackets for our volunteers.

-The next meeting will take place on Saturday 16th November, from 10am to 12pm.
+Meetings take place every third Saturday of the month, from 10am to 12pm.
 Please ensure that you wear suitable clothing and footwear, considering the weather!
 We will provide all equipment and PPE.
 If you are interested in volunteering and making a meaningful impact, we invite you to join us.
-Contact Steve at: opsmanager@stbarnabaserdington.org.uk to express your interest or just turn up on the day!
+Contact Steve at opsmanager@stbarnabaserdington.org.uk to express your interest or just turn up on the day!

 The Churchyard Working Group in October 2024